justine18/performance_experiment/README.md

 # Performance Experiment - Pyomo vs JuMP

 This repository tries to make a fair comparison between the performance of Pyomo and JuMP.
-Performance is measures in model generation time and model generation plus solve time.
+Performance is measured in model generation time and model generation plus solve time.

 ## Example IJKLM